What You Need to Know About Freight and Cargo Inspector

-There were about 28,200 jobs for Freight and Cargo Inspector in 2016 (in the United States).
+In 2016, there was an estimated number of 28,200 jobs in the United States for Freight and Cargo Inspector.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Freight and Cargo Inspector by 2026.
 There will be an estimated 2,900 positions for Freight & Cargo Inspector per year.

 The states with the most job growth for Freight & Cargo Inspector are Alabama, Rhode Island, and Utah.
 Watch out if you plan on working in Kansas, Minnesota, or Wyoming.
 These states have the worst job growth for this type of profession.